VidCruiter Logo

 Name and contact information for one-three references

 If you’ve been invited to a digital interview, don’t fret!
 You can learn absolutely everything you need to prepare yourself for success with these video interview tips.
-This one-stop ultimate guide provides a free tech check and expert advice to ace your virtual interview.
-We encourage you to read it to increase your preparedness.

-Other Popular Ways to Destress
+Other Popular Ways to Destress Before a Digital Interview

-Reduce the magnitude of the event in your mind.
-While your interview is of course important, sometimes it’s helpful to temporarily depreciate that importance a little.
-Think of the interview as just an exciting chance to network and meet new people.
-This easy-going approach to interviewing can help you relax enough to perform well.
+While your interview is obviously important, sometimes it’s helpful to think of it in a different light.
+Think of the interview as just an exciting chance to chat and meet new people.
+This easy-going approach to interviewing can help you relax to perform well.

-Practice aloud.
 To ease interview nerves, 70% practice their interview responses out loud, and 62% prepare anecdotes ahead of time.

 Journal

-Journal.
-The process of writing down your thoughts can help get your worries out of your head.
+Writing down your thoughts can help get your worries out of your head.

-Consult with a career coach.
 Some people find working one-on-one with a professional to be helpful in addressing specific questions and unique challenges.

 Medication

-Medication.
-In certain cases, anti-anxiety medication may be prescribed to help patients manage their overall mental health.
+Anti-anxiety medication may be prescribed to help patients manage their overall mental health.
 To explore this option, talk with your doctor.

-Dealing with Post-Interview Nerves
+Dealing With Post-Interview Nerves

-One word: RELAX.
+Deep breath in, deep breath out.
 It’s over.
-For better or for worse, the interview is now in life’s rearview mirror.
+For better or worse, the interview is now in life’s rearview mirror.
 You cannot go back in time and change how it went.
-All you can do now is wait to hear back (and send a professional thank you message to the interviewers).
-Tom Petty said it best: “the waiting is the hardest part.”
-To mitigate anxiety during this time, be sure you ask about next steps in the hiring process during your interview.
-Understand expected timelines and be patient.
+What you can do now is wait to hear back (and send a professional thank you message to the interviewers).

-While you’re waiting to learn more from the prospective employer, hope for the best, but prepare for the worst.
-If you don’t get the job, rinse and repeat.
-Apply the same tips you’ve learned in this article, adding anything new you learned from this experience.
-You’re more resilient than you might think, and other opportunities await—quite possibly ones that would be a better fit for you!
+To squash anxiety during this time, be sure you ask about next steps in the hiring process during your interview.
+Understand timelines and be patient.
+Apply the tips you’ve learned, and add anything new you learned from this experience.
+You’re more resilient than you might think, and other opportunities await— possibly ones that would be a better fit for you!

 Channeling Your Stress for Good

-Interviewing for a job, especially one you really want, can be stressful.
+Interviewing for a job (especially one you really want) can be stressful.
 We’re all likely to experience a bit of pre-interview nerves, but a certain amount of stress can actually be helpful.
-Try reframing your nervous energy as excited energy, and use the adrenaline to push yourself to be your best during your interview.